z784324922/sls/intl.en-US/User Guide/Logtail collection/Data Source/Collect text logs.md

 The Logtail client helps Log Service users collect text logs from Elastic Compute Service \(ECS\) instances or local servers in the console.

-## Prerequisite {#section_ehf_hbc_wdb .section}
+## Prerequisites {#section_ehf_hbc_wdb .section}

 -   You must install Logtail before using it to collect logs.
 Logtail supports Windows and Linux operating systems.
-For installation methods, see [Linux ](intl.en-US/User Guide/Logtail collection/Install/Linux .md) and [Install Logtail on Windows](intl.en-US/User Guide/Logtail collection/Install/Install Logtail on Windows.md).
+For installation methods, see [Linux ](reseller.en-US/User Guide/Logtail collection/Install/Linux .md) and [Install Logtail on Windows](reseller.en-US/User Guide/Logtail collection/Install/Install Logtail on Windows.md).

 -   To collect logs from ECS instances or local servers, make sure you have opened the ports 80 and 443.